-When it comes to home buying, 20% is the standard mortgage down payment size that most lenders would ideally prefer.
+When it comes to home buying, 20% or higher is the standard mortgage down payment size that most lenders would ideally prefer.
 However, things are much different today than they have been in the past, as FHA loans and other proprietary mortgages often have much lower down payment requirements.
 In some instances, though, your family may decide to gift you some money towards a down payment.
 This will work wonders over the life of your loan, as a larger down payment equals less money in interest.
-You may want to talk to a financial advisor about a down payment gift to ensure everything is done correctly, though.
+You may want to talk to a financial advisor about a down payment gift before you make on, though.

 Who Can Gift Down Payment Funds?